maincode-org/maincode-ui/README.md

 };
 ```

 > **!Note** that this helper is called automatically when the `ThemeContext` changes, allowing for separate dark mode scrollbar styling.
-If you use the `ThemeContext`, you dont have to import the script.
+If you are using our `ThemeContext`, you don't have to import the script.

 The look of the scrollbar can be modified as described in our [theming documentation](https://maincode-org.github.io/maincode-ui/theming).